excelmaster/seismicDetector/README.md

 This project is focused on detecting seismic events using spectrogram analysis and a YOLO model for object detection.
 The primary goal is to process seismic data (e.g., from Mars or the Moon), generate spectrograms, and use a trained YOLO model to detect seismic events.

+# Web interactive application - A quicker option:
+We created an [interactive web platform](http://161.35.123.191:5000/) that allows scientists and the general public to:

+- Visualize spectrograms with detected seismic events.
+- Test different trained models dedicated to specific celestial bodies (such as the Moon or Mars) or more generalized models for various environments.
+- Use available seismic data from NASA or terrestrial seismic records.
+- Upload new data in miniseed format to test real-time detection.

 ## Table of Contents
 - [Project Overview](#project-overview)
 - [Installation](#installation)